Dead Sea Tourist

 It's time to put your feet up and relax!

-Where are the hotels ?
+Where are the Dead Sea hotels ?
 One does not need directions to the hotels on the Dead Sea.
 From Jerusalem, you need to head out from the Northern exit of the city, by the French Hill neighborhood, and follow the signs for Maale Adumim.
 From there, sign posts will lead you through to dessert, and 400 meters lower and 25 minutes later, you will hit the Northern part of the Dead Sea.
 As you hit the sea, you can only turn right, with the gas station on your right.
 From here, go straight!
 After passing a few public beaches on your left ( Biankini for example ) , you will hit Ein Gedi 35 minutes later, with its kibbutz hotel, nature reserve and sea front beach and restaurant.
 Keep going straight for another 15-20 minutes , pass Massada, and eventually you will see hotels ( David Citadel is the first ) pop up on the horizon.
 The first group of Dead sea hotels ( 90% of the total ) is located to your left in the area of "Ein Bokek".
 Here you find restaurants and two shopping centers.
 Some hotels ( Tsell Harim, Lot, Crowne Plaza for example sit on the sea , whilst others ( Gardens, Royale, Prima for example ) sit on the other side of the road.
-Five minutes beyond Ein Boqeq, and past the Moriah Plaza ( ex Sheraton ) , one hits the Golden Tulip Club ( ex Nirvana) on the beach ) and the Moriah Classic ( ex Novotel ) higher up on the opposite hill.
+Five minutes beyond Ein Boqeq, and past the Moriah Plaza ( ex Sheraton ) , one hits the Golden Tulip Club ( ex Nirvana) on the beach ) and the Leonardo Privelege ( ex Moriah Classic, ex Novotel ) higher up on the opposite hill.
 This marks the end of the hotels area.

 Send any questions or comments to info@deadseatourist.com